 It's important to note that sleep interruptions in new moms can sometimes be linked to postpartum depression.
 Some emotional upheaval is normal, but if you are experiencing major mood changes, pervading sadness or suicidal thoughts, call your doctor immediately.
 Remember, you may be responsible for taking care of your baby, but new moms need care, too.

-If you'd like to speak to a physician or therapist, or are interested in joining a mom-and-baby support group, call us today at 855-303-DOCS.
+If you'd like to speak to a physician or therapist, or are interested in joining a mom-and-baby support group, learn more by calling or scheduling an online video visit.